scriptnull/vishnubharathi.codes/source/_posts/rss-features.md

 ## Master Feed
 It makes me :sweat_smile: for mentioning this at the last.
 Finally it would be good to have a master feed that aggregates posts from all the links that we have added.

+## Preview reader
+A basic preview reader for reading the articles would be nice!

 ## Enough

 I think these features are enough for now. ( may be forever :D ) I will add if I missed out something or discover something that I might find useful.